adrabenche/pricecaster-v2/README.md

 For deployment, use `-p 7074` to expose ports; remove `-ti` and add `-d` to leave the container running in the background. (detached mode)

+## Pricecaster SDK

+A Work-in-progress Javascript SDK exists, along with a React app showing how consumers can fetch symbols, price information from the contract,  and display this information in real-time.
+Refer to the `pricecaster-sdk` repository.

 ## Appendix

 ### Common errors